 - Managing Your Professional Reputation on Social Media

 - Enhance Your LinkedIn Experience

 - Why Every Law Student Should be on Twitter

 To get that job, you’ll need to nail that interview.
-No matter your interview experience level, the OCP team will help you develop interviewing acumen to stand out from other candidates.
+No matter your interview experience level, the Career Services team will help you develop interviewing acumen to stand out from other candidates.

-OCP hosts Mock Interview Programs each year, during which students can practice their interview skills with local attorneys.
-OCP counselors are available to conduct interview preparation and strategy sessions as well as additional mock interviews.
+The Office of Career Services hosts Mock Interview Programs each year, during which students can practice their interview skills with local attorneys.
+Career Services counselors are available to conduct interview preparation and strategy sessions as well as additional mock interviews.

 We also host regular interview workshops with private and public sector attorneys who have conducted hundreds of interviews.